majestrate/loki-docs/docs/Lokinet/Guides/AccessingSNApps.md

 `lokinet`

-For future reference, after generating initial configruation you just need to run `lokinet` and start browsing.
+For future reference, after generating initial configuration you just need to run `lokinet` and start browsing.

 ## Test services